jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - **Wiring closets/intermediate distribution facilities (IDF)**: A wiring closet  or IDF is typically the smallest room that holds IT hardware
         - wiring closet is AKA premises wire distribution room, main distribution frame (MDF), intermediate distribution frame (IDF), and telecommunications room, and it is referred to as an IDF in (ISC)^2 CISSP objective 3.9.1
+        - where networking cables for the building or a floor are conntected to equipment (e.g. patch panels, switches, routers, LAN extenders etc)
         - usually includes telephony and network devices, alarm systems, circuit breaker panels, punch-down blocks, WAPs, video/security
         - may include a small number of servers
         - access to the wiring closest/IDF should be restricted to authorized personnel responsible for managing the IT hardware